 Karen Moir: Chair

-Karen Moir was appointed in May 2016.
-Karen moved to the Yukon in 2015 to work for the Department of Indigenous and Northern Affairs after a number of years abroad.
+Karen Moir was appointed in May 2016 and reappointed in 2019.
+Karen moved to the Yukon in 2015 to work for the Government of Canada after a number of years abroad.
 Karen has experience across the United Nations system in Geneva, New York and Turin.
-Most recently, she was at the United Nations Research Institute for Social Development for her award-nominated research on intergenerational justice and promoting rights-based social protection with the former United Nations Special Rapporteur on Extreme Poverty and Human Rights.
-She has a Bachelor of Social Science in International Development and Globalization from the University of Ottawa and a Master’s in International Human Rights Law from the University of Essex, UK.
+Most recently, she was at the United Nations Research Institute for Social Development for her research on intergenerational justice and social protection with the former United Nations Special Rapporteur on Extreme Poverty and Human Rights.
+She has a Bachelor of Social Science in International Development and Globalization from the University of Ottawa and a Master’s in International Human Rights Law from the University of Essex.
 As the Coordinator of the Essex Human Rights Clinic’s Corporate Accountability Program, she furthered human rights-based management of the extractive sector.
 Since beginning her career with the Canadian International Development Agency, she has acquired a broad perspective on inclusive and sustainable development, with a focus on socio-economic and cultural rights.

 Gavin Gardiner: Deputy Chair